 This is also called de Quervain's tendinosis.
 It causes pain on the thumb side of the wrist.

 The pain may develop gradually or start suddenly.
 It can travel the length of the thumb and up the forearm.

 If you have de Quervain's tendinitis, it can be painful to:

 - Grasp or hold objects

-The pain results from swelling of the wrist tendons at the base of the thumb, which is caused by irritation or inflammation.
-Repetitive activities and overuse are often responsible for the onset of de Quervain's.
+The pain results from irritation or inflammation of the wrist tendons at the base of the thumb.
+Repetitive activities and overuse are often responsible for de Quervain's.

-Surgery is an option if symptoms remain severe after other treatments have been tried.
+Surgery may be an option if symptoms remain severe after you have tried other treatments.

 Often the pain is worse at night than during the day.
 Carpal tunnel syndrome can also cause:

-These symptoms can be particularly noticed in the thumb, index finger, and middle finger.
+You may especially feel it in your thumb, index finger, and middle finger.
 This can make it hard to grip objects.

-The discomfort occurs when swelling presses against the median nerve.
-The median nerve controls sensation and muscle impulses in the thumb and fingers (except for the pinkie finger and the half of the ring finger that’s closest to the pinkie finger).
+The discomfort happens when swelling constricts the median nerve.
+The median nerve controls sensation and muscle impulses in the thumb and most of the fingers (except for the pinkie finger and the half of the ring finger that’s closest to the pinkie finger).